AbSPORU Graduate Studentship in Patient-Oriented Research

 Project: Evaluating and Treating Mild Cognitive Impairment and Dementia in Adults Treated with Dialysis

-Lisa Vaughn - University of Calgary
+Lisa Vaughn - University of Alberta

 Project: Understanding Métis Peoples' Experiences with a Life-Limiting Illness in Alberta through Two-Eyed Seeing Community Engaged Research